Shirley Jackson Fairey -- Orangeburg

-Friends may call at the residence of her daughter, Anna Mayers, 558 Landfill Road, Orangeburg and at the funeral home.
-The family will be receiving limited guests due to COVID-19.
+Friends may call at the residence of her daughter, Anna Myers, 558 Landfill Road, Orangeburg, and at Glover's Funeral Home.
+The family will be receiving limited guest due to COVID-19.

 Post a comment as